LBHB/NEMS_PRE2018-03-09/docs/signals.md

 # Signals

-`Signals` are the fundamental objects for storing timeseries data.
+`Signals` are the fundamental NEMS objects for storing timeseries data.
 The represent a value that changes in time, like the volume level of a speaker, the voltage across the membrane of a neuron, or the coordinates of a moving insect.

-They are objects designed to be useful for signal processing operations and data selection.
+`Signals` are objects designed to be useful for signal processing operations, slicing, averaging, jackknifing, truncating, splitting, saving/loading, dividing data into estimation and validation subsets, selecting parts of data where a condition is true, concatenating data sets together, and other common data wrangling tasks.

 You can create `Signal` objects [from a file](#loading-signals-from-files), [from another signal](#creating-signals-from-other-signals), or [from a matrix](#creating-signals-from-numpy-arrays).